Resin Bound Driveway Maintenance Guide

 A light pressure wash is usually enough to keep any resin bound surface fresh looking.

-However, even when maintaining your resin driveway, some problems may occur and we discus how to solve these in this guide.
+However, even when maintaining your resin driveway, some problems may occur and we discus how to solve these below.

-Resin bound driveway maintenance is quite minimal in comparison to some other paving surfaces such as block paving or imprinted concrete.
+Ongoing maintenance of a Resin bound driveway is quite minimal in comparison to some other paving surfaces such as block paving or imprinted concrete.

 A resin drive, patio or pathway truly provides a ‘low maintenance’ paving option and you won’t normally get weeds growing through.